 A Baptist minister first made Bourbon in 1789 in Bourbon County, Kentucky.
 The beverage took the name of the county.

-Adults age 18 or older may sell beer in locations for off-premises consumption.
+Adults age 18 or older may sell beer in locations for off-premises use.
 Another adult at least 20 years old must supervise them.

 But sellers must be at least 20 years old to sell wine or spirits for drinking off-premises.